CompVis/iin/README.md

 edflow -b configs/cmnist_clf_diin.yaml [configs/project.yaml] -t
 ```

-to train a dIIN on top of a classifier, which factor dimensionalities as
+to train a dIIN on top of a classifier, with factor dimensionalities as
 estimated above (dimensionalities of factors can be adjusted via the
 `Transformer/factor_config` configuration entry).